Prose Writing in the Yishuv: 1882-1948

 Devar ha-Po’elet, unlike Ha-Ishah, did not publish writers from the civil bloc but only from labor women’s circles.
-Katznelson also established a literary policy that gave rise to a women’s poetic of its own; on the one hand, she encouraged every reader to write her own story and express herself and her place in the pioneer movement (most of the women would sign their contributions with their first name or their initials), while on the other, she held back women with creative potential in belles lettres by directing them towards documentary, biographical, historical and autobiographical/memoir writing as an obligation to their generation.
-Indeed, the group of women that formed around the magazine (among them, Bracha Habas, Rahel Yanait Ben-Zvi, Devorah Dayan, Mania Shochat, Rivkah Alper, Rivkah Gurfein, Emma Levine-Talmi, Kesenia (Zilberberg) and Rahel Katznelson herself) were known for documenting the country’s projects, legal and illegal immigrations, tribes, institutions (primarily educational) and leaders.
-The work of these writers naturally reverberated more strongly with the public, both as a result of their ties with the labor press in both city and kibbutz (Davar, Mishmar, Ha-Po’el ha-Za’ir, Mi-Bifenim and the like) and due to the themes they chose, which emphasized the achievements of pioneer socialist society and its leadership.
+Katznelson also established a literary policy that gave rise to a women’s poetic of its own; on the one hand, she encouraged every reader to write her own story and express herself and her place in the pioneer movement (most of the women would sign their contributions with their first name or their initials), while on the other, she held back women with creative potential in belles lettres by directing them towards documentary, biographical, historical, and autobiographical/memoir writing as an obligation to their generation.
+Indeed, the group of women that formed around the magazine were known for documenting the country’s projects, legal and illegal immigrations, tribes, institutions (primarily educational), and leaders.
+These women included Bracha Habas, Rahel Yanait Ben-Zvi, Devorah Dayan, Mania Shochat, Rivkah Alper, Rivkah Gurfein, Emma Levine-Talmi, Kesenia (Zilberberg), and Rahel Katznelson herself.
+The work of these writers naturally reverberated more strongly with the public, both as a result of their ties with the labor press in both city and A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz (Davar, Mishmar, Ha-Po’el ha-Za’ir, Mi-Bifenim, and the like) and due to the themes they chose, which emphasized the achievements of pioneer socialist society and its leadership.
 In fact, to the extent that women writers made an important contribution to the documentary and biographical literature of the period, it was partly thanks to this group.

 Olam ha-Ishah appeared later (1940–1948) as a bi-weekly edited by Dr. Rachel Lifschitz and supported by the Women’s International Zionist Organization (WIZO).
 It too represented the civil bloc, serving primarily as a companion during the dark days of World War II (the magazine provided information on women’s experiences on the home front and in battle [in the British Army], practical and emotional advice for wartime, and sections devoted to literature and culture).
 Due to its brief existence, there was no group of women writers who coalesced around the magazine, although women from the civil sector, who had already published books of their own and were known to the public (such as Miriam Bernstein-Cohen and Shelomit [Frida] Flaum), contributed to the aforementioned sections.